 And if you build your own, please come back here and tell me about it!
 Or post it on Instagram and tag me @thebeginnersgarden.

-For more tips and other trellis ideas, you can listen to this week’s episode of the Beginner’s Garden Podcast, which will post shortly.
+For more tips and other trellis ideas, you can listen to this episode of the Beginner’s Garden Podcast:

 Do you get overwhelmed with garden planning?